campbell000/blog/content/articles/about.md

 I ran into a few problems with this setup (a few bootcamp-related issues, and then a few WSL2-related issues), but miraculously, this all seemed to work out.
 I'll write a tutorial later with a more in-depth explanation later, but I followed [this guide as the foundation](https://nuxtjs.org/blog/creating-blog-with-nuxt-content/).
 It'll be a shame when Apple takes away Bootcamp (when Apple giveth, they take away twice as much), but for now, I love the flexibility that their Intel-based Macs offer.
 RIP Intel.

-As for my feelings about Nuxt.js: it's *very* opinionated, meaning that it values convention over configuration, which I'm not a huge fan of.
+As for my feelings about Nuxt.js: it's a "convention-over-configuration" type of framework, which I'm not a huge fan of.
 I like my code explicit and verbose, rather than implicit and magical.
 And like all other modern web development stacks, when things don't work, *they fail spectacularly*.
-Obtuse error messages that read like an ancient foreign language, stack traces a million lines long, etc. That may not really a fault of Nuxt.js, but rather its underlying technologies (webpack, babel, etc), but it still makes Nuxt.js a little unpleasant to debug.
+Obtuse error messages that read like an ancient foreign language, stack traces a million lines long, etc. That may not really a fault of Nuxt.js, but rather its underlying technologies (webpack, babel, etc).
+Still, debugging Nuxt.js is often an unpleasant experience.

 But when things work, *damn, do they work*.
 Nuxt.js got this blog up and running *very* quickly.
 In particular, its static site generation and content modules are *amazing*.
 And because it's statically generated, **it's fast as hell to load and use**.
 So overall, my opinion of Nuxt.js is positive, and I'm curious to see how it evolves over time.

-I also chose Vuetify for the Material Design theme library.
-I appreciate the work that its maintainers do, but for whatever reason, I have run into many, many issues along the way: build issues, style issues, buggy animations, documented features not quite working right, etc. My suspicion is that is probably works great with client side rendering.
-So just a word of caution if you decide to pick up Nuxt.js with Vuetify.